4W4I5/Semester-6-Notes/InfoSec/Finals Prep/Finals Prep Notes.md

 ---

 # Lecture 12: Message Authentication Codes
-### Message Authentication Requirements
+## Message Authentication Requirements
-In the context of communications across a network, the following attacks can be identified:
+- **MAC Definition**
+	- Verify integrity of the message and the authenticity of the sender
+	- A signature counters repudiation
+- **Attacks on Comms across a network**
 	- Disclosure
 	- Traffic analysis
 	- Masquerade
 	- Content modification
 	- Sequence modification
 	- Timing modification
 	- Source repudiation
 	- Destination repudiation

-Message authentication is a procedure to verify that received messages come from the alleged source and have not been altered.
-It may also verify sequencing and timeliness.
-A digital signature is an authentication technique that also includes measures to counter repudiation by the source.

-### Message Authentication Functions
+## Message Authentication Functions

 Any message authentication or digital signature mechanism has two levels of functionality:

 1. **Lower Level**: Produces an authenticator, a value used to authenticate a message.
-2. **Higher Level**: Utilizes the authenticator in a protocol that enables a receiver to verify the authenticity of a message.

-### Authenticator Functions
 	1. **Hash Function**: Maps a message of any length into a fixed-length hash value, serving as the authenticator.
 	2. **Message Encryption**: The ciphertext of the entire message serves as its authenticator.
 	3. **Message Authentication Code (MAC)**: A function of the message and a secret key that produces a fixed-length value serving as the authenticator.
+2. **Higher Level**: Utilizes the authenticator in a protocol that enables a receiver to verify the authenticity of a message.

-### Message Encryption
+## Message Encryption
 - **Can Encryption be used as authentication?**
   - Yes/No?
   - Symmetric?
   - Asymmetric?

-### Message Authentication Code (MAC)
+## Message Authentication Code (MAC)

 An alternative authentication technique involves using a secret key to generate a small fixed-size block of data known as a cryptographic checksum or MAC, appended to the message.
 This technique assumes that two communicating parties (say A and B) share a common secret key (K).
 When A sends a message to B, it calculates the MAC as follows:

 \[ \text{MAC} = C(K, M) \]

 If the received MAC matches the calculated MAC, then:

 - The receiver is assured that the message has not been altered.
 - The receiver is assured that the message is from the alleged sender.

-### MACs Based on Block Ciphers
+## MACs Based on Block Ciphers

 Two methods:

 1. **DAA (Data Authentication Algorithm)**
    - **Description**: DAA is based on the Data Encryption Standard (DES).
 It uses DES in a cryptographic mode that ensures data integrity and authenticity.
    - **Details**: The DAA algorithm involves applying DES in cipher block chaining (CBC) mode to produce a fixed-length output (often 64 bits) from any input length.
 The algorithm ensures that any modification to the message will result in a different MAC, which the receiver can detect.